 Typography and Printing in Italy

-- Spend two weeks and four days in Italy making stops in Milan, Verona, Venice, Florence, and Cornuda, a small Italian town off the beaten track with a world-renowned typography and printing museum.
+- Spend three weeks in Italy making stops in Venice, Cornuda (a small Italian town off the beaten track with a world-renowned typography and printing museum), Verona, Milan and Florence.

 - Design and print a chapbook on the cast iron handpress with Lucio Passerini at Tipoteca Italiana Fondazione.